Inflectra/spira-documentation/docs/Spira_User_Manual/Test Case Management.md

 you have selected the desired items, click the "***Save***" button to add them to the test set.

-As discussed above in section 5.8.4, test cases can have parameters defined with specific values.
+As discussed above in [Overview - Parameters](#overview-parameters), test cases can have parameters defined with specific values.
 These are created on the Test Case details page (see [Parameters](#parameters)).
 If you need to specify different values for a parameter for different test cases in the test set, you can